 Edinburgh Food for Life Partnership

-As a result of the work, many more people in Edinburgh benefit from better food.
-This includes school children, students, care home residents and the wider public.
+Together, we’re making sure many more people in Edinburgh benefit from better food, from school children and students to care home residents and the wider public.

 - Contact our team in Scotland to find out more about Food For Life and how you or your area could get involved

 - Find out more about the Catering Mark and who has it

 - Read more about our work to create sustainable places